jlralph/csv-to-api-conversion/README.md

   - **Removals** (deactivated IPs) are processed before **additions** (active IPs).
   - Looks up the Qualys asset group ID using the fo/asset/group API, then edits the group to add or remove IPs.
   - Adds the header `X-Requested-With: Java` to all API requests.
+  - If the group is not found, logs and records a `GROUP_NOT_FOUND` error.
+  - If an API call fails, logs the full request and response details.
 - If the third argument is set to `true`, API calls are suppressed and only dry-run output is printed.
 - Parses API responses for error codes and adds recognized codes and descriptions to the error records.
-- Prints summary of all maps and error records.
+- Logs all summary output (maps and error records) to both the logger and the console.

 ## Running the Application